 Bracha Kol has earned the praise of critics and audiences alike for the beauty of her voice, unique timbre, musicianship and the depth of her interpretations and brilliant acting.
 As one of the leading singers in her country, she regularly performs opera, lied and oratorio.
 She has appeared in numerous recitals in the USA and in Europe and is most frequently heard in Israel.
 An extraordinarily sensitive interpreter of different styles and periods, she performs concert, oratorio and operatic repertoire ranging from early to contemporary music.

 Bracha Kol is often invited to perform at the Israeli Opera.
-Between her her varied roles there: Cenerentola and Tisbe in La Cenerentola (Rossini), Zulma in L’Italiana in Algeri (Rossini), Mercedes in Carmen (Georges Bizet), Sesto and Nireno in Guilio Cesare (Händel), Olga in Yevgeni Onegin, (Tchaikovsky), Varvara in Katya Kabanova (Janacek), Amore in L’Incoronazione di Poppea (Monteverdi), Mrs. Sedley in Peter Grimes (Benjamin Britten), and Moritz, in the world premiere of the opera Max&Moritz (Gil Shohat).
-With the Israel Philharmonic Orchestra conducted by Zubin Mehta she sang Flora in La Traviata (Verdi), and The Page in Salome (R. Strauss).
+Between her her varied roles there: Cenerentola and Tisbe in La Cenerentola (Rossini), The Fox in Cunning little vixen (Janacek), Zulma in L’Italiana in Algeri (Rossini), Mercedes in Carmen (Georges Bizet), Sesto and Nireno in Guilio Cesare (George Frideric Handel), Olga in Yevgeni Onegin (Tchaikovsky), Varvara in Katya Kabanova (Janacek), Amore in L’Incoronazione di Poppea (Monteverdi), Mrs. Sedley in Peter Grimes (Benjamin Britten); and several world premieres: The Queen of Hearts at the world premiere of Alice in Wonderland (Sebba), Moritz in the world premiere of the opera Max&Moritz (Gil Shohat), and A Woman Born for Love at the world premiere of The Child Dreams (Shohat) which was performed both in Israel and in the Wiesbaden Festival, Germany.
 In the IVAI project, she sang Zita in Gianni Schicchi and The Witch in Hänsel und Gretel.
-She has also sung the role of Carmen in a concert version.
+She has also sung the leading role in Carmen in a concert version.

-Bracha Kol sang the Alto role in the directed version of Bach's St. Matthew Passion (BWV 244) under the baton of Christoph Spering.
+Bracha Kol sang the Alto role in the directed version of J.S.
+Bach's St. Matthew Passion (BWV 244) under the baton of Christoph Spering.
 She also gave a recital of Spanish music in the Tel-Aviv Museum and a recital of contemporary Israeli music at the Jerusalem Music Center that was broadcast over radio.
 Recent solo appearances with orchestras include the Santa Cecilia Orchestra, Rome, the Patras Chamber Orchestra, Greece, and most recently, a concert tour with the Lithuanian Chamber Orchestra.
 Performances with leading Israeli orchestras include appearances with the Jerusalem Symphony in the Dvorák Requiem and Missa Tango by Kabalov.
-She sang Bach’s Magnificat (BWV 243), Mozart’s Requiem, Bruckner’s Requiem, and Dvorak’s D Major Mass with the Israeli Chamber Orchestra and Haydn’s Lord Nelson Mass with the Kibbutz Orchestra.
+She sang J.S.
+Bach’s Magnificat (BWV 243), Mozart’s Requiem, Bruckner’s Requiem, and Dvorak’s D Major Mass with the Israeli Chamber Orchestra and Haydn’s Lord Nelson Mass with the Kibbutz Orchestra.

 Bracha Kol's projects in 2005-2006 season, were performed to stunning critical and audience acclaim and included: Flora in La Traviata, with the Israel Philharmonic Orchestra conducted by Zubin Mehta, she returned to the Israel Philharmonic Orchestra, with an Israeli premiere of Requiem Ebraico (Zeisl), conducted by Maestro Zubin Mehta.
 Other projects that season included Christmas Oratorio (BWV 248) (J.S.
 Bach) with the Jerusalem Symphony, under Peter Schreier, J.S..
 Bach's Solo Alto Cantata BWV 35 with the Israel Chamber Orchestra under Gabor Hollerung, Les nuits d'ete (Berlioz) with the Israel Sinfonietta conducted by Doron Solomon, Kindertotenlieder (Gustav Mahler) with the Ra'anana Symphonet conducted by Nir Kabaretti, Mozart's Requiem with the Israel Chamber Orchestra, Bach Solo Alto Cantata BWV 170 with the Israel Camerata conducted by Avner Biron, and Cantata BWV 119 conducted by Stanley Sperber.